runpod/docs/docs/references/faq/faq.md

 Sure, do!
 Take a look at our [legal page](https://www.runpod.io/legal).

-Here's how I would integrate the GDPR compliance information into the FAQ section in a question and answer format:

 ## GDPR Compliance

 ### Is RunPod compliant with GDPR for data processed in Europe?